 - The "bio-fuel" from District 9 that turns Wikus into a prawn.

-- The Ooze from the second Teenage Mutant Ninja Turtles movie, which according to Professor Perry was an unknown mixture of discarded chemicals that was accidentally exposed to a series of radiative waves.
+- The Ooze from Teenage Mutant Ninja Turtles II: The Secret of the Ooze, which according to Professor Perry was an unknown mixture of discarded chemicals that was accidentally exposed to a series of radiative waves.

 Live Action TV

 - The slime produced by the Wirrn in "The Ark in Space", which turns humans into Wirrn.

 - The slime oozing from the drillhead in "Inferno", which turns humans into Primords.

 - In the Seventh Doctor episode "Delta and the Bannermen", even Chimeron baby food turns a regular guy/love interest into a Chimeron—which, fortunately, was the outcome besotted young Billy was hoping for.